How do I get the sorting system set up for my building?

 Identify who is in charge of managing waste collection at your strata (is it the strata council/building manager/ strata management company?).
 Get the topic of expanding your waste collection on your next strata council meeting agenda and direct them to www.fvrd.ca for information on the bylaw and how your strata can comply.

-Our building doesn’t currently collect compostables, how do we start?
+Our building doesn’t currently collect compostables.
+How do we start getting our compostables collected?

 Developing a compostables collection plan is a good first start.
 This plan could include: